The Best One-Day Great Ocean Road Self-Drive Tour Itinerary

 From the Melbourne city center, it is about a 20-minute drive up and over the West Gate Bridge where our timing starts.

-This first section of the drive, following Highway One (Australia’s National Highway), is quite straightforward and not especially interesting.
+The first section of the drive, following Highway One (Australia’s National Highway), is relatively straightforward and not especially interesting.

-There is a 24 hour BP Petrol Station at Little River which is about 30 mins after crossing the West Gate Bridge.
-A good place to fill up and grab a snack perhaps.
+There is a 24-hour BP Petrol Station at Little River about 30 minutes after crossing the West Gate Bridge.
+It is a good place to fill up with fuel and grab a snack.

 Keep following Highway One and look for the signs to the Great Ocean Road.